AtanasovAtanas/interactive-content/EN/05-Sets-and-Maps-Advanced/01-What-are-Sets-in-Java.md

 - Elements are not stored in order.
 - Offers very fast performance.
 - Set can have **only a single null value** at most.
-- Unlike List and arrays, Set does **NOT** support indexes or positions of it’s elements.
+- Unlike List and arrays, Set does **NOT** support indexes or positions of its elements.

 **Based on the features of the Sets, it's better to use them when:**
 - You want to store elements distinctly without duplication, or unique elements.